 Network providers must always bill us.
-It's important to show your Member ID Card when you get any services or prescriptions.
-But sometimes they make mistakes, and ask you to pay for your services or more than your share of the costs.
+It's important to show your Member ID Card when you receive any services or prescriptions; however, sometimes network providers make mistakes, and ask you to pay for your services or more than your share of the costs.

 Call Member Services at the number at the bottom of this page if you get any bills.